aniruddhgutta/hyprsimple/README.md

 * **Extras**: contains (very few) extra configs for stuff like mpv, qimgv, etc)
 * **Archived**: contains previously used configs and/or broken ones for reference/backups

-*As convenient as it sounds, I'm not the best at making scripts because I'm new to all of this, so I recommend manually installing the packages and copying the configs by referencing the scripts mentioned above:*
+*As convenient as it sounds, I'm not the best at making scripts because I'm new to all of this, so you could also manually install the packages and copy the configs by referencing the scripts mentioned above:*
 ```shell
 #Run the following commands after installing the required packages...
 cd ~